-3) Return on CET1 capital before tax respectively after tax is the ratio of profit before tax (net income) attributable to pbb shareholders less AT1-coupon and average CET1 capital.
+2) Return on CET1 capital before tax respectively after tax is the ratio of profit before tax (net income) attributable to pbb shareholders less AT1-coupon and average CET1 capital.

-4) Including prolongations with maturities of more than one year.
+3) Including prolongations with maturities of more than one year.

-5) Values as of 31 December 2022 after confirmation of the 2022 financial statements, less AT1-coupon and less proposed dividend (subject to approval by the Annual General Meeting).
-Values of 31 December 2021 after confirmation of the 2021 financial statements, less AT1-coupon and dividend payment.
+4) Values as of 31 December 2023 after confirmation of the 2023 financial statements, less AT1-coupon.
+Values of 31 December 2022 after confirmation of the 2022 financial statements, less AT1-coupon and dividend payment.

-6) Please refer to the "Report on economic position" for a detailed description of the ratings.
+5) Please refer to the "Report on economic position" for a detailed description of the ratings.
+On 14 February 2024, Standard & Poor's lowered the long-term issuer rating to BBB- with a continued negative outlook.

-7) The ratings of unsecured liabilities may diverge from the issuer ratings.
+6) The ratings of unsecured liabilities may diverge from the issuer ratings.